nur-ag/nur-ag.github.io/_posts/2020-06-19-stickersnap.markdown

 * There are **[newer object segmentation architectures](https://twitter.com/cyrildiagne/status/1257572501753864192?s=20)** that could make the output stickers even sharper and more accurate.

+* BASNet is a great model, but it still gets it wrong at times.
+As **the most reliable way of improving any ML system is more data**, users should have a small editor to correct faulty segmentations.
+These user corrections would then be saved and used to **improve the model with active learning**!
+Even just the editor would give value to the users, as they **would not need to hop on another app to fix the images**!

 * **I have only scratched the surface of the CI/CD setup.** A robust way of dealing with the project would involve keeping the **[Jenkins configuration](https://medium.com/slalom-build/automatically-generating-jenkins-jobs-d30d4b0a2b49) in the repo, to allow for migration and versioning**.

-* **Tests are not enough.** The front-end should have tests.
+* **Current tests are not enough.** The front-end should have tests.
 The back-end should have tests.
 The interaction between the two should be tested!

 * The app is running through HTTP rather than HTTPS! **This means your images are being sent 'in the clear'**, which concerns me quite a bit as a privacy nut.
 Although S3 buckets are HTTP only, it is possible to [set up an HTTPS front](https://levelup.gitconnected.com/deploying-vue-js-to-aws-with-https-and-a-custom-domain-name-3ae1f79fe188).
 I originally intended to do this, but I had forgotten that **mixed cross-origin requests would get blocked** as the Docker image runs HTTP.
 Nevertheless, it would be possible to change that by **using [NGINX and LetsEncrypt](https://github.com/smallwat3r/docker-nginx-gunicorn-flask-letsencrypt), and have everything beautiful, HTTPS and nice.**